nucleuscloud/neosync/docs/docs/transformers/system.md

 ### Transform Javascript\{#transform-javascript}

-The transform javascript transformer execute user provided code on the incoming input value.
+Executes user provided code on the incoming input value.
 It's a very flexible way to transform the incoming input value however you'd like.

 For example: